kdeldycke/kevin-deldycke-blog/content/posts/feeds-updated.md

   * For blog posts: [http://kevin.deldycke.com/feed](http://kevin.deldycke.com/feed)

   * For blog
 In the future, I plan to support these URLs only.
-So please update your feed aggregation settings ! :)
+So please update your feed aggregation settings! :)